canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 kubectl get secrets
 ```

-## Create etcd cluster template
+## Update etcd cluster template

-The control plane resource `CK8sControlPlane` is configured to
+Update the control plane resource `CK8sControlPlane` so that it is configured to
 store the Kubernetes state in etcd.
-The cluster template `c1-external-etcd.yaml`
+The cluster template `peaches.yaml` contains
-contains the following additional configuration:
+the following additional configuration:

 ```
 controlPlane: